franjojosip/BirthdaysApp/README.md

 }
 ```
 - Each data from the obtained list from the server is mapped to PersonUI object used on UI

+## Documentation
+- Application is well commented which helps to understand features and their implementation